Digital Health Technologies: Diagnostic Applications - CAM 30301

 Chain of Evidence

 Indirect evidence on clinical utility rests on clinical validity.
 If the evidence is insufficient to demonstrate test performance, no inferences can be made about clinical utility.
-There are no studies comparing clinical outcomes for patients diagnosed using Canvas Dx with alternative methods for testing for ASD (i.e., no direct evidence that the test is clinically useful).
+There are no studies comparing clinical outcomes for patients diagnosed using Canvas DX with alternative methods for testing for ASD (i.e., no direct evidence that the test is clinically useful).
 Currently, it is unclear whether a chain of evidence can be constructed because of the lack of clarity on how the test results would be used to change management practices.

 Section Summary: Autism Spectrum Disorder